Requirements for Enrollment in Basic Education for Adults

 People who are in this country on a student (F-1, M-1) visa are not allowed to participate in publicly (state and federal) funded adult education.

 People in this country as “nannies” or “au pairs” on a study exchange (J-1) visa are required to participate in college-level academic classes, not in BEdA.
 Homeland Security may have additional procedural rules regarding non-citizens.

-Individuals incarcerated in a Washington State prison who meet the requirements of adult education and requirements in DOC policy are eligible to participate in BEdA programs offered at all correctional facilities.
+Justice Involved Individuals in a Washington State prison who meet the requirements of adult education and requirements in DOC policy are eligible to participate in BEdA programs offered at all correctional facilities.